Home / Coffee Knowledge / Finca Santa Rita: Why and how we became coffee producers

 Finca Santa Rita: Why and how we became coffee producers

-Since 2017, we, as coffee makers, have been co-owners of the Santa Rita coffee farm in northern Nicaragua.
+Since 2017, as Kaffeemacher:innen (coffee makers), we have been co-owners of the coffee farm Santa Rita in northern Nicaragua.
 Together with agronomist Roberto Castellano, we manage the small finca in Tablazon, Dipilto, about 30 km from Ocotal in the province of Nueva Segovia.

-As coffee makers, we impart coffee knowledge from plant to cup in our courses.
-We are experts in everything from purchasing green coffee to roasting and brewing, whether for restaurants or at home.
-We have been working in these coffee processing areas for many years.
-We are well-versed in agronomy and cultivation – through travel, continuing education, and literature.
-In the future, we will also be able to provide firsthand reports on cultivation.
+As Kaffeemacher, we impart coffee knowledge in our courses, from the plant to the cup.
+We are competent in all aspects, from green coffee purchasing and roasting to the finished beverage in gastronomy or at home.
+We have been working with these coffee processing areas for many years.
+We are well acquainted with agronomy and cultivation through travels, further training, and literature.
+In the future, we will also be able to report on cultivation first-hand.

-At the same time, our goal from the very beginning of the Kaffeemacher initiative was to create connections across the entire coffee value chain, facilitate exchange, and also attempt to balance the value created.
+At the same time, our goal since the founding of Kaffeemacher has been to create a connection across the entire coffee value chain, enable exchange, and also attempt to balance value creation.
 With our commitment, we aim to stabilize a small finca and contribute to its development.

 How does the ownership model work?

-We consciously decided to become a partner in an existing coffee farm rather than buying one and running it under our own name.
+We deliberately chose to become partners in an existing coffee farm rather than buying a farm and running it under our name.
 There are several reasons for this.
-As a partner in an existing farm, we can contribute to making necessary investments and thus enabling further development.
+As partners in an existing farm, we can help ensure that necessary investments can be made, thus enabling development.
 The exchange with our partner Roberto allows us to learn from each other and benefit from our respective experiences.

-We are 50% co-owners of the farm, contributing half of the capital expenditures and running costs, and we share profits and losses.
+We are 50% co-owners of the farm, sharing equally in the expenses for investments and running costs.
+We share losses and profits.

-We ensure that liquidity is available throughout the year when needed to carry out necessary measures and investments.
-This prevents coffee from being sold in advance or important work on the farm from being missed.
-This often leads to poor quality or crop failure.
-In fact, this interlinkage is one of the biggest problems on coffee farms.
+We ensure that liquidity is available throughout the year when needed, to undertake necessary measures and investments.
+This prevents coffee from being pre-sold or important work on the farm from being neglected.
+Such neglect often leads to poor quality or crop failures.
+In fact, this chain of events is one of the major problems on coffee farms.

 What are the goals for the finca?

-We want to produce outstanding coffee with the finca.
-At the same time, we want to serve a variety of needs and markets.
-The finca's potential is enormous.
-It already produces a wide range of qualities within a range of 80–88 points.
+We aim to produce outstanding coffee with the finca.
+At the same time, various needs and markets should be served.
+The potential of the finca is enormous.
+Even today, it produces a wide range of qualities, scoring between 80 and 88 points.

-It's important to us that we work as ecologically as possible and create a healthy cycle on the farm, which contributes to the health of the soil and ensures a vibrant flora and fauna.
-It's a field of experimentation that we're looking forward to exploring with Roberto.
-Incidentally, working with ecological projects is nothing new for Roberto.
-We'll be reporting on that soon.
+It is important to us to work as ecologically as possible and create a healthy cycle on the farm that contributes to healthy soils and ensures vibrant flora and fauna.
+It's a field for experimentation that Roberto and we are looking forward to.
+For Roberto, working on ecological projects is nothing new, by the way.
+We will report on this soon.

-The finca's healthy cycle also includes providing secure jobs, fair wages, good sanitation, and access to education and insurance for the finca's employees and temporary community workers.
-This, too, is an area for experimentation and learning, in which we intend to make progress step by step.
+Part of the healthy cycle of the finca also includes creating secure jobs, adequate wages, good sanitary conditions, access to education, and insurance for the finca's employees and temporary workers from the community.
+This, too, is a field for experimentation and learning, where we want to proceed step by step.

-Taking the above points into account, the farm should become a stable, self-financing finca.
+Considering the points mentioned above, the farm should become a stable, self-financing finca.
 This is important to us!
-Sponsorship is not the goal.
-We want to try to shape the farm so that it is commercially successful and also serves as a model for other co-owned fincas.
+This is not about sponsoring.
+We want to try to design the farm so that it is entrepreneurially successful and can also serve as a model for other co-owned fincas.

-How is the finca managed and are the tasks distributed?
+How is the finca managed and how are tasks distributed?

-The finca is strategically managed by Roberto Castellano and the coffee makers (Benjamin and Philipp in the lead for the coffee makers).
+The finca is strategically managed by Roberto Castellano and the Kaffeemacher (Benjamin and Philipp in lead for the Kaffeemacher).

-At the operational level, the coffee makers in Nicaragua are represented by Tim Willems, who serves as the on-site Quality Manager and also acts as an extension of the coffee makers on our behalf and with our authority.
-Roberto and Tim, supported by a professional accountant who also has central training and inventory responsibilities on the farm, manage the staff.
-Until now, one family lived at Finca Santa Rita.
+At the operational level, the Kaffeemacher are represented in Nicaragua by Tim Willems, who is on-site as a Quality Manager and also acts as an extended arm of the Kaffeemacher on our behalf and with our full authority.
+Roberto and Tim, supported by a professional accountant who also has central training and inventory tasks on the farm, manage the employees.
+So far, one family has lived on Finca Santa Rita.
 A second family is now also moving to the finca.
-They belong to the finca's new farm manager, who will begin work on site in the next few days.
+This family belongs to the new farm manager of the finca, who will start his work on-site in the next few days.

-As coffee makers, our job is to contribute not only to the coffee's visibility and marketing from a distance, but also to Finca Santa Rita's coffee production and distribution.
-Together with the on-site crew, we develop goals and plans regarding which varieties we will produce and how we want to further develop the finca.
+As Kaffeemacher, our task, in addition to input and remote exchange, is to contribute to the visibility and marketing of Finca Santa Rita, as well as the distribution of green coffee.
+Together with the on-site crew, we develop goals and plans for which varieties we want to produce and how we want to further develop the finca.

-One of Roberto's and our goals is to make the finca a starting point for volunteers and anyone interested in learning about coffee.
+It is important to Roberto and us to also make the finca a destination for volunteers and interested individuals who want to learn about coffee.

-As coffee makers ourselves, we will – and, to be honest, we already have – learned an incredible amount from and through Santa Rita.
-Almost six weeks ago, we sat on the farm and, together with Roberto and Tim, wrote a business plan for the finca.
-This not only takes into account all the work steps per area and tree, but also inputs (fertilizer, disease control agents), yield expectations, and potential production costs if everything goes as planned.
-Based on this, and with a look at the coffee market in New York, it becomes clear whether the farm will be financially in the black or in the red in the coming year.
+As Kaffeemacher ourselves, we have – and honestly, already have – learned an incredible amount from and through Santa Rita.
+About six weeks ago, we sat on the farm and, together with Roberto and Tim, wrote a business plan for the finca.
+This plan considers not only all work steps per area and tree, but also inputs (fertilizers, disease control agents), expected yield, and potential production costs if everything goes as planned.
+From this, with a look at the coffee exchange in New York, it becomes clear whether the farm will be financially in the black or red in the coming year.
 We will incorporate all of this into our courses.
 You will learn very tangible, concrete things from the farm.
-If it rains too early in Nicaragua, we will have daily updates and can explain to you in our courses what this means for Finca Santa Rita, but also in other countries and regions.
+If it rains too early in Nicaragua, we will know about it on a daily basis and be able to explain in our courses what this means for Finca Santa Rita, but also for other countries and regions.

-The farm will—as has been the case with our gastronomy projects—provide concrete content and examples that we will incorporate directly into the training courses.
-However, the possibilities extend far beyond this.
+The farm will – like our gastronomy projects so far – provide concrete content and examples that we can directly integrate into our training.
+However, the possibilities go far beyond that.
 Very soon, we want to be able to welcome visitors to Finca Santa Rita.
-They will be able to learn firsthand what coffee cultivation entails.
+They should be able to learn on-site what coffee cultivation means.

 The opportunities for exchange are enormous.
 One concrete opportunity for exchange already exists.